 "I absolutely love when we have clients that host their ceremony in a church actually arrive to the venue before guests so that they can greet them at the entrance — where there is also champagne being passed, of course," tells Charleston-based wedding planner Francesca DiSalvo-Follmer of Pure Luxe Bride.
 "It's the perfect way for a quick hello and congrats as cocktail hour begins."
 We agree!

 4. Go Around to Each Table

 Seasoned planner Sandy Malone, owner of Weddings in Vieques, says she's recently encountered several "traditional" brides who opted out of the receiving line after having watched their older siblings stand politely to greet guests for their entire wedding cocktail hour.
 While they did use this time to casually mix and mingle with guests, they also didn't eat much of their own dinners because they spent more time than typical visiting with guests at each of the individual tables.
 "The reality is, that whatever way you choose to greet your guests will take time — but it is completely necessary."

 5. Throw a Welcome Party Beforehand

 According to Malone, most destination brides and grooms don't even bother with a receiving line at their wedding because they've already spent the entire weekend with their guests, hosting welcome parties and rehearsal events.
 By the time the big day arrives, they've hung out with everybody there so there's no point in wasting good party time standing in a formal line when they could be having fun with their friends and family, she points out.
-"With that said though, it is important for destination brides and grooms to make a real effort to visit with guests for an extended period during the welcome party and other pre-wedding events they host so that everybody who travelled far feels like they got in good face time."
+"With that said though, it is important for destination brides and grooms to make a real effort to visit with guests for an extended period during the welcome party and other pre-wedding events they host so that everybody who traveled far feels like they got in good face time."